chaconnewu/awesome-augmented/awesomes/awesome-java.md

 * [Nifty](https://github.com/facebook/nifty) - Implementation of Thrift clients and servers on Netty.
 * [OkHttp](http://square.github.io/okhttp/) - HTTP+SPDY client.
 * [Undertow](http://undertow.io/) - Web server providing both blocking and non-blocking API’s based on NIO.
 Used as a network layer in WildFly.
+* [urnlib](https://github.com/slub/urnlib) - Java library for representing, parsing and encoding URNs as in RFC 2141.

 ## ORM